 designated the Chief District Court Judge, and then selected Resident Superior

 Upon his election as Associate Judge of the North Carolina Court of Appeals, Rep. John and his family moved to North Raleigh in 1993.
 He served on the Court until 2001.
 In 1998, the Greensboro News & Record described him as “the epitome of the career professional judge” who had achieved an “exemplary record.”

-Upon completion of his judicial term, Judge John remained active as an Emergency Judge of the NC Court of Appeals and the NC Superior Court, and worked as an arbitrator and Court of Appeals and NC Superior Court Certified Mediator.
+Following his appellate court term, Rep, Joe John remained active as an Emergency Judge of the NC Court of Appeals and the NC Superior Court, and worked as an arbitrator and Court of Appeals and NC Superior Court Certified Mediator.
 He also served as Executive Reporter and Research Facilitator of the NC Superior Court Judges Civil Jury Instructions Committee under the auspices of the NC School of Government.

-During his career, Joe John has been a member of multiple professional organizations--including the North Carolina and Wake County Bar Associations, has served on the boards of many private and public community agencies-- such as the Leesville Road High School Pride Athletic Association, the Greensboro Center for Creative Arts, Family and Children’s Services of Greater Greensboro, and the North Carolina Forensic Science Advisory Board, and has been a member of several civic groups—including the Chamber of Commerce and the Rotary Club.
-Joe also spent many years as a volunteer youth baseball coach.
+During his career, Rep. Joe John has been a member of multiple professional organizations--including the North Carolina and Wake County Bar Associations, has served on the boards of many private and public community agencies-- such as the Leesville Road High School Pride Athletic Association, the Greensboro Center for Creative Arts, Family and Children’s Services of Greater Greensboro, and the North Carolina Forensic Science Advisory Board, and has been a member of several civic groups—including the Chamber of Commerce and the Rotary Club.
+He also enjoyed many years as a volunteer youth baseball coach.

 PAID FOR BY JOE JOHN NC HOUSE 40 COMMITTEE